The New Zealand Cartoon Archive has been responsible for some of my favourite moments as Chief Librarian over the last

 The New Zealand Cartoon Archive was launched in 1992 and is situated in the Alexander Turnbull Library, National Library, Wellington.

-There are over 50,000 cartoons—originals and copies—in the New Zealand Cartoon Archive collection.
+There are nearly 60,000 cartoons—originals and copies—in the New Zealand Cartoon Archive collection.
 More than 60 cartoonists are represented, and the archive continues to grow with new digital images added every week.

 November’s Memorable Cartoon

 View this cartoon on the National Library of New Zealand website.